 Lane County

 Open burning requirements for Lane County.
-That portion of Lane County east of Range 7 West, Willamette Meridian, forms a part of the Willamette Valley Open Burning Control Area as generally described in OAR 340-264-0078(5) and depicted in Figure 2:
+That portion of Lane County east of Range 7 West, Willamette Meridian, forms a part of the Willamette Valley Open Burning Control Area as generally described in OAR 340-264-0078(5) and depicted in Figure 2 Open Burning Control Areas:

-(1) The rules and regulations of the Lane Regional Air Pollution authority apply to all open burning in Lane County, provided such rules are no less stringent than the provisions of this Division.
-The Lane Regional Air Pollution Authority may not regulate agricultural open burning.
+(1) The rules and regulations of LRAPA apply to all open burning in Lane County, provided such rules are no less stringent than the provisions of this Division.
+LRAPA may not regulate agricultural open burning.

 (2) Industrial open burning is prohibited unless authorized pursuant to OAR 340-264-0180.